Swordfish: Temperature regulation

 Swordfish are ectothermic animals.
 Along with some species of sharks, they have special organs next to their eyes called heater cells which function to heat their eyes and brains.
-Their eyes are heated to temperatures measured between 10 and 15 °C (18 and 27 °F) above the surrounding water temperature; this heating greatly improves their vision and, consequently, their predatory efficacy.
+Their eyes are heated to temperatures measured between 10 and 15 °C above the surrounding water temperature; this heating greatly improves their vision and, consequently, their predatory efficacy.

 The swordfish is one of 22 species of fish – including the marlin, tuna, and some sharks – known to have a heat-conservation mechanism.